qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 Analysis options
 ----------------

 These options are unique to each analysis class.
-Unlike the other options, analyis options are not directly set via the experiment object but use instead a method of the associated ``analysis``:
+Unlike the other options, analysis options are not directly set via the experiment object but use instead a method of the associated ``analysis``: